ornldaac/netcdf_open_visualize_csv/README.md

-# Opening and visualizing a netCDF fileOpening and visualizing a netCDF file
+# Opening and visualizing a netCDF file in Python

 *Author: Rupesh Shrestha*
 *Date: March 21, 2018*